HouseElves/kanji_time_public/docs/source/design/external.rst

 .. include:: open_data.rst

-The first three of these sources contain XML data which we load and query using XPath expressions via the `xml.etree.ElementTree` standard library.
+The first three of these sources contain XML data which Kanji Time loads and queries using custom XPath expressions that it passes to the `xml.etree.ElementTree` library.
-The last source is as delimited text file obtained from the Unicode database that we parse using regular expressions.
+The last source is a delimited text file obtained from the Unicode database that Kanji Time parses using regular expressions.

 ----